ShiLab-GitHub/3D-DDG/README.md

+Our paper "3D-ΔΔG: A Dual-Channel Prediction Model for Protein-Protein Binding Affinity Changes Following Mutation Based on Protein 3D Structures" has been published in Proteins (PMID: 40375059, DOI: 10.1002/prot.26837) https://pubmed.ncbi.nlm.nih.gov/40375059/

 # Author statement

 This repository contains supporting files of data and code for the paper manuscript titled "3D-ΔΔG: A dual-channel prediction model for protein-protein binding affinity changes following mutation based on protein 3D structures".
 The focus of this work is to predict changes in protein-protein affinity using three-dimensional structural information and amino acid sequences of variant side chains.